openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

 Almost 2 years ago, at the first openSUSE conference, a discussion started about Strategy.
       A few months ago a final document was ready and on July 14th 2011, the strategy voting ended.
       Over 200 of the[openSUSE
       Members](http://en.opensuse.org/openSUSE:Members)Â voted, with 90% in favor of theÂ [current strategy document](http://en.opensuse.org/openSUSE:Strategy).
-What™s
+Whatâ€™s
       next?

 **Looking back**

-It™s been a long ride, and we™d like to give a short overview of the strategy discussion
+Itâ€™s been a long ride, and weâ€™d like to give a short overview of the strategy discussion
       in the openSUSE community over the last 2 years.

 **The beginning**

 The strategy process was started after the first openSUSE conference, now almost 2 years
       ago.
-In that time, quite a number of people have participated in the strategy team: Michael Löffler, Joe Brockmeier, Kurt Garloff, Jan Weber, Pascal Bleser, Andreas Jaeger, Bryen Yunashko, Pavol Rusnak, Jos Poortvliet and Thomas Thym.
+In that time, quite a number of people have participated in the strategy team: Michael LÃ¶ffler, Joe Brockmeier, Kurt Garloff, Jan Weber, Pascal Bleser, Andreas Jaeger, Bryen Yunashko, Pavol Rusnak, Jos Poortvliet and Thomas Thym.
 Of course, many others contributed by commenting on the proposals via mailing plists, forums, blogs and other channels.